Sebelandanishvar/Disaster-Response-Pipelines/README.md

 Your web app should now be running if there were no errors.

-Now, open another explorer (Chrome, Edge , etc) and copy/paste the http address (for exmple: http://127.0.0.1:5000/) in address bar.
+Now, open an explorer page (Chrome, Edge , etc) and copy/paste the http address (for exmple: http://127.0.0.1:5000/) in address bar.

 All done!